seapath/ci.deprecated/README.md

 You can save the job and reproduce the same process for each of the three.

-Jenkinsfile scripts contain the parametrization and schedule for the job.
-In order to apply the configuration, each job must be run once.
-After that, the button `Build with parameters` should be available for subsequentent builds.
+In order to apply the configuration of the Jenkinsfile_sync_sfl, its job must be run once.
+After that, the three jobs should be sequentially triggered for every new commit merged on Gerrit's sfl/master branch.

-Once the configuration has been done the three jobs should be sequentially triggered for every new commit merged on Gerrit's sfl/master branch.
+Default parameters for accessing Gerrit and GitLab are directly set on the Jenkinsfiles, if you ever need to change them, you can modify the values from `docker/jenkins/extra_config/rte.properties` and copy-paste it to `/var/jenkins_home/jenkins.properties`.